jdutronc/Bike_Sharing/README.md

 # Results

-A summary of our results is available below, and the full results of our analysis are available on Tableau Public here: https://public.tableau.com/views/Module14_16644928543210/Challenge?:language=en-GB&publish=yes&:display_count=n&:origin=viz_share_link
+A summary of our results is available below, and the full interactive results of our analysis are available on Tableau Public here: https://public.tableau.com/views/Module14_16644928543210/Challenge?:language=en-GB&publish=yes&:display_count=n&:origin=viz_share_link

 ## Peak Hours